Creative Uses for Paintable Beadboard Wallpaper

 Beadboard Island and Cabinet Doors with Wallpaper

 For added character in your kitchen, add beadboard wallpaper to the faces of cabinet doors and your cabinet end caps.
 This is a way to use wallpaper that would be very difficult with traditional beadboard panels because the drawers would have been completely deconstructed.

 To get the look of beadboard cabinet doors, just cut the wallpaper to the size of the cabinet faces and caulk the edges.
 For an island, do the same but add trim around the edges to ensure it looks like the wood panels.

 In our old house, we had laminate countertops in bright yellow.
 It wasn’t pretty!
 We were on a tight budget so we found ways to upgrade on our kitchen on a budget to get the most on resale (See my post The Best Tips for Selling Your House Fast).

-For an easy update to our backplash, I added this beadboard wallpaper and trim.
-It was incredibly easy and the results were fabulous at a fraction of the cost of a tile backsplash.
+For an easy update to our backsplash, I added this beadboard wallpaper and trim.
+It was incredibly easy, and the results were fabulous at a fraction of the cost of a tile backsplash.

 How to Hang Beadboard Wallpaper

 The process for hanging paintable wallpaper is super easy if you know some tricks.